Reconstruction of groupoids and C*-rigidity of dynamical systems

 In this section we define equivalence of graded groupoids and equivariant Morita equivalence of nested pairs of $C^*$-algebras.
-We show that given coactions $\delta_i : A_i \to A_i \otimes C^*_r(\Gamma)$ and weakly Cartan subalgebras $D_i \subseteq A_i$, the pairs $(A_i, D_i)$ are equivariantly Morita equivalent if and only if their extended Weyl groupoids are graded equivalent.
+We show that given coactions $\delta_i : A_i \to A_i \otimes C^*_r(\Gamma)$ and abelian $C^*$-subalgebras $D_i \subseteq A_i$ with $D_i$ containing an approximate unit for $A_i$, the pairs $(A_i, D_i)$ are equivariantly Morita equivalent if and only if their extended Weyl groupoids are graded equivalent.

 Groupoids $\G_1$ and $\G_2$ are \emph{equivalent} if there is a topological space $Z$ carrying commuting free and proper actions of $\G_1$ and $\G_2$ on the left and right respectively such that $r : Z \to \go_1$ and $s : Z \to \go_2$ induce homeomorphisms $\G_1\backslash Z \cong \go_2$ and $Z/\G_2 \cong \go_1$.
 The associated \emph{linking groupoid} $L(\G_1, \G_2)$ \cite{SimWil} is